mendix/docs/content/refguide/data-grid.md

 ### General Properties

-#### Show Control Bar
+#### Show Control Bar Buttons

-This property indicates whether the control bar will be visible in the end user interface.
-The control bar also includes the paging buttons.
+This property indicates whether the control bar buttons will be visible in the end user interface.

 {{% alert type="warning" %}}

-Even if the control bar is invisible there can still be a default button that is triggered by (double) clicking a row.
+Even if the control bar buttons are invisible there can still be a default button that is triggered by (double) clicking a row.
 See the property 'Default button trigger' and [data grid buttons](control-bar) for more information.

 {{% /alert %}}